aiwingeorge/Iron-Purity-Detection/README.md

 * Supply Chain Optimization: ML models can contribute to optimizing the supply chain by predicting and managing inventory levels based on the expected quality of incoming raw materials.
 * Research and Development : Continuous improvement in ML algorithms can lead to more accurate and sophisticated models for iron purity detection, providing researchers with valuable tools for exploring new materials and refining existing ones

+# Dataset
+dataset will be given when requested aiwinvettukallel1308@gmail.com